 For proper air circulation, closet installations require a return air grill installed in the door or a partially louvered door across the opening.
 For clearances 6" or greater, the closet must have an open free area of 235 in minimum.
 For special clearances between 1" - 5", requirements are a louvered door with a minimum of 250 in (1613 cm) free area.
 A fully louvered closet door is strongly recommended for both installation types.
-For closet installations, a coil box is recommended to be installed with the furnace.
-If in upflow configuration, an upflow stand will also be needed.
-For examples of both types of installations, see Figure 13 (page 10).
+For closet installations, the return air grille mounting frame is not used since the furnace is located inside the closet.
+For examples of both types of installations, see Figure 14 (page 12).

-- 1. Cut return air opening in desired position in door or wall, preferably above top of furnace.
-Refer to the Minimum Unobstructed Airflow section (page 5) for return air opening requirements. - 2.
+- Cut return air opening in desired position in door or wall, preferably above top of furnace.
+Refer to Table 1 for return air opening requirements. - 2.
 Insert four fasteners, securing grille to door or wall.